 This is true of most successful anglers regardless of what they fish for.
 You can “use your gut” to locate and catch catfish but once you learn to read a fish finder correctly and use it to find and catch fish you’ve opened your fishing world to a whole new level of success.

-Unfortunately, many people jump in feet first purchasing a fish finder and have no idea what they’re buying, why they’re buying it, how to install it or if it has been installed correctly or most important, how to actually set it up correctly and read it.
+Unfortunately, many people jump in with their feet first purchasing a fish finder and have no idea what they’re buying, why they’re buying it, how to install it, or if it has been installed correctly or most important, how to actually set it up correctly and read it.

 Fish Finder Installation Is The Foundation To Success